GautamDeepak/IRS/IRS_Prac_02.md

 10. Don't forget to save your script.
 You can use CTRL+S in the windows computer (Command+S in Mac) to save your script.

+## 4. Exercise for you
+1. Using the scripts/knowledge we learnt today, try displaying the landsat-8 true color image from Darwin region.
+Use this image name "LANDSAT/LC08/C01/T1_TOA/LC08_106069_20210511".

-## 4. The complete script used in this Prac
+## 5. The complete script used in this Prac
 ```JavaScript
 // print the image information to the console
 print(theSRTM);